126 film

 126 film is a cartridge-based film format used in still photography.
 It was introduced by Kodak in 1963, and is associated mainly with low-end point-and-shoot cameras, particularly Kodak's own Instamatic series of cameras.

-Although 126 was once very popular, As of 2008 it is no longer manufactured, and few photofinishers will process it.
+Although 126 was once very popular, As of 2008 it is no longer manufactured, however, most photofinishers can process it using standard day load roll film cassettes.